rhyhann/merb_stathyc_slice/README.markdown

-/!\ My versions numbers mean that they are stable when they are pair (2,4,6,8…) and
+/!\ My version numbers mean that they are stable when they are pair (2,4,6,8…) and
     nearly bugfree when they finish with a 0 (10,20,30) so if you see version 1, just know that it's not meant for production now!